-To enable calls to be routed to stations on CS1000E, the Session Manager should be configured to modify the called party number to meet network requirements.
-Expand Elements → Routing and select Adaptations from the left navigational menu.
+To enable calls to be routed to stations on CS1000E, the Session Manager should be configured to use an Adaptation Module designed to remove digits before sending on to the CS1000E.

+Tele2 require calls to be sent using the E.164 international format.
+This means that calls leaving the CS1000E with 00 need this removed and a + added.
+Also, as the number being sent from Tele2 contained a + at the beginning of the calling id, the CS1000E cannot handle this and therefore this also needs removing.
+Navigate to Elements → Routing and select Adaptations.
 Click New (not shown).
 In the General section, enter the following values and use default values for remaining fields.

-• Adaptation Name Enter an identifier for the Adaptation Module

-Module Name

-Module parameter

-Module parameter

-MiME =no Strips MIME message bodies on egress from Session Manager
+Adaptation Name Module Name Module parameter Enter an identifier for the Adaptation Module Select DigitConversonAdaptor from drop-down menu fromto=true → Modifies from and to headers of a message MIME =no Strips MIME message bodies on egress from Session Manager